Sunday, 18 February 2024

 During the felicitation by TN govt

-Tuesday 13 February 2024
+Tuesday, 13 February 2024

 The Muppandal Wind Farms, Tamil Nadu

 The best part of any road trip is, that we gets to see the least expected views making us pause, to admire the scenes at our own pace.
 The usual monotonous drive can suddenly become completely different and exhilarating.
-At times an usual water body or the setting sun creating the most picturesque hues.
+At times an usual water body or the setting sun creates the most picturesque hues.
 The glimpses of such brief moments stay etched longer in our memories than the destination itself.

-One such awestruck moments when traveling on the Tirunelveli - Kanniyakumari highways are the rows and rows of wind turbines at Muppandal wind farms.
+One such awestruck moments while traveling on the Tirunelveli - Kanniyakumari highways are the rows and rows of wind turbines at Muppandal wind farms.
 Little did we expect the towering white wind turbines to travel with us for miles, which are spread across villages of Valliyur to Anjugrammam.
 Thousands of windmills, dot both sides of the highway all spinning with the winds blown from the seas which is 30-40km away.
 The sheer expanse of this project against the ghats, as far as eyes see is a sight to behold.

 The lush green ghats on either sides of the roads contrasting with stark white windmills makes one stop to just absorb the abundance of resources nature has given us to use.
 This breathtaking landscape is rightfully called as "The Netherlands of India" by the locals.